dashpay/dips/README.md

 DIP stands for Dash Improvement Proposal.
 Similar to Bitcoin's [BIPs](https://github.com/bitcoin/bips/), a DIP is a design document providing information to the Dash community, or describing a new feature for Dash or its processes or environment.
 The DIP should provide a concise technical specification of the feature and a rationale for the feature.

-Because Dash is forked from the Bitcoin codebase, many of the BIPs can be applied to Dash as well.
+Because Dash is forked from the Bitcoin codebase, many of the BIPs can be applied to Dash as well (a list of the BIPs updated to include Dash-specific details can be found [here](https://github.com/dashevo/bips)).
 The purpose of the DIPs is not to duplicate those which exist as BIPs, but to introduce protocol upgrades or feature specifications which are unique to Dash.

 ## Contributions